invidian/secure-and-reproducible-arch-linux/README.md

 If you plan to use [Password Salt](#password-salt), it should be safe to save it on Offline Backup Volume in case you forget it.

+#### Generating secrets for your first hardware

+Part of [Hardware Bootstrapping](#hardware-bootstrapping) process is generation of [Disk Encryption Recovery Key](#disk-encryption-recovery-key) and BIOS password, which will be stored on Offline Secure Volume.

+To save some time on rebooting and mounting volumes, we will generate them right now.

+Encrypted version of Disk Encryption Recovery Key will also be stored in encrypted version in first [Recovery Volume](#recovery-volume), so we can perform regular automated Arch Linux installation.

 ### Saving and synchronizing data between Offline Backup Volumes

 At this point, you should have all secrets created or generated, which are covered by the general bootstrap process.
 There will be more secrets to generate, which will be done for each machine you have, described in [Harware Bootstrapping](#hardware-bootstrapping) section, but this will be done later.